Aral Şimşir

-Doğuhan Aral Şimşir (born 19 June 2002) is a Danish professional footballer who plays as a forward for FC Midtjylland.
+Doğuhan Aral Şimşir (born 19 June 2002) is a professional footballer who plays as a forward for Danish Superliga club Midtjylland.
+Born in Denmark, he was a youth international for Denmark and Turkey.

 Club career

 Midtjylland

 Şimşir was born to Turkish parents in Denmark.
-His family hails from the Sivas Province in the Central Anatolia Region, which is why he wears the number 58 as his shirt number, which is also region's registration number. Şimşir initially played in the youth teams of HB Køge before moving to Midtjylland at U15-level.
+His family hails from the Sivas Province in the Central Anatolia Region, which is why he wears the number 58 as his shirt number, the region's registration number. Şimşir initially played in the youth teams of HB Køge before moving to Midtjylland at U15-level.

 On 1 June 2020, aged 17, he made his Danish Superliga debut when he came on as a 64th-minute substitute for Anders Dreyer in the 1–0 loss to AC Horsens.
-Midtjylland qualified for the championship round, in which Şimşir made two more appearances for the first team, in which the club finished as champions.
+Midtjylland advanced to the championship round, where Şimşir played two more matches for the first team, contributing to the club's title victory.

 On 22 September 2021, Şimşir scored his first professional goal in a 5–0 win over Kjellerup IF in the Danish Cup.